Last updated Apr. 18, 2023 by Charles Zemub

 - You can make money by buying and selling property.
 The average annual return on residential real estate over the past 40 years is 6%, according to Trulia, with some markets reaching as high as 15%.

-- If you’re willing to take on a little risk, investing in rental properties or flipping houses could earn you even more cash.
+- Investing in rental properties or flipping houses could earn you even more cash if you’re willing to take on a little risk.

 - You can get a tax break if you invest your money wisely — whether that means buying an apartment building or putting down roots in your dream home, there are plenty of opportunities to deduct those costs from your taxable income.

-Real estate is a great investment, but it can also be very risky.
-It’s important to do your research and understand what you’re getting into before jumping in head first.
+Real estate is a great investment but can also be risky.
+It’s important to research and understand what you’re getting into before jumping in head first.
 That said, if you follow these tips and make the right moves, there’s no reason why any real estate mogul couldn’t become an o